pragya2002/Teaching-Made-Easy/Face Emotion Recognition/README.md

 ![](deepface.jpg)

-•	The actual emotion in the Picture was ANGRY Face but using DeepFace I found the prediction is HAPPY.
+•	The actual emotion in the Picture was ANGRY Face but using DeepFace we found the prediction is HAPPY.

 ### 2)	Using Transfer Learning